FutureCoder9/Cyclon/SQL_Procedures_Triggers/README.md

 *   **`update_orders_total_amount.sql`:** A trigger that automatically updates the `TotalAmount` in the `Orders` table whenever a new item is added or an existing item is updated in the `OrderDetails` table.
 *   **`prevent_vendor_deletion.sql`:** A trigger that prevents deleting a vendor from the `Vendors` table if the vendor has associated products in the `Products` table.
 This maintains data integrity.
 *   **`log_product_changes.sql`:** A trigger that logs all changes (inserts, updates, deletes) to the `Products` table in a separate `Product_Log` audit table.
-This is useful for auditing and tracking data modifications [1].
+This is useful for auditing and tracking data modifications .
     *  Logs changes to a table is important for auditing and maintaining a history of data modifications .
 *   **Consider to implement Recursive Triggers:** With indirect recursion, an application updates table T1.
 This fires trigger TR1, updating table T2.
-Trigger T2 then fires and updates table T1 [4].
+Trigger T2 then fires and updates table T1( TO DO !!!!)

 ## 🧪 How to Use